-Web service will syncronize the collected data.
+Web service will synchronize the collected data.

 Note.
-Exchange plan is a built-in mechanism intended for syncronizing data between homogeneous and heterogeneous 1C:Enterprise applications.
+Exchange plan is a built-in mechanism intended for synchronizing data between homogeneous and heterogeneous 1C:Enterprise applications.
 It is based on the XML format.
 You can use Exchange plans for building distributed infobases and synchronizing data with third-party applications that support the XML format.

 Note.
-The 1C:Enterprise platform includes the fully fledged SOAP implementation and you do not have to worry about the technical aspects of data synchronization.
+The 1C:Enterprise platform includes the fully-fledged SOAP implementation and you do not have to worry about the technical aspects of data synchronization.
 Moreover, 1C:Enterprise solutions can serve as web service providers for both 1C:Enterprise-based and third-party applications, and also can use third-party web services.

 We will not go into details of the task, it has a lot of solutions, we will describe the one that requires minimal application redesign.